 The three superimposed squares (25) merge into one large square presenting different proportions as well as gray and black planes (27).
-Mondrian seeks here to present a unitary synthesis open to multiplicity almost as though intent on effecting interpenetration between the white rectangle unit and the three rectangles of colors in its immediate vicinity (26).
+Mondrian seeks here to present a unitary synthesis (a square parameter he had used in 22, 24 and 25) open to multiplicity almost as though intent on effecting interpenetration between the white rectangle unit and the three rectangles of colors in its immediate vicinity (26).
 Because it is chromatically so heterogeneous, however, the large square which should convey a sense of unity does not manifest itself with sufficient clarity and that's why in a following canvas the square turns again into a more evident homogeneous white field defined by black lines (28).